gmiraval/propa-ose/README.md

 This is a Rest API that implements the different functions provided by the propa library to compute propagation losses according to the ITU-R P. Recommendations

+NOTE:This version has been modified without heroku's newrelic add on to work on openshift.com

 You can find the documentation & test the API @ http://<app_host>:<app_port>/api-doc

 lib source: https://logiciels.cnes.fr/en/content/propa